MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5050.md

 ms.topic: conceptual
 ms.search.keywords: reporting
 ms.search.form: Report_5050_Primary
-ms.date: 11/2/2024
+ms.date: 11/11/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Contact - List (report)

 The **Contact - List** report shows a list of all your contacts.

-The report includes details about the type of the contact, related opportunities and to-dos.
+The report includes details about the type of the contact, related opportunities, and to-dos.

 ## Use cases